dutu/b-tails/guide/install/signal.md

   ```shell
   $ sudo apt install flatpak
   ```
-    * Click **Install Every Time**, when Tails asks if you want to add flatpak to your additional software.
+    * Click **Install Every Time**, when Tails asks if you want to add flatpak to your additional software

 * Download and extract Signal config files: